keybase/book-content/home.md

 Keybase is different.
 Here are things you need to know.

 Your Account
-Your Keybase account is more secure than other online accounts.
+It’s way more secure than other online accounts.
+Learn how.

 Chat
 Share messages and files with anyone.